Andrew Mountbatten-Windsor: Alleged comments on corruption and Kazakhstan

-As the United Kingdom's Special Trade Representative, Andrew travelled the world to promote British businesses.
-It was revealed in the United States diplomatic cables leak that Andrew had been reported on by Tatiana Gfoeller, the United States Ambassador to Kyrgyzstan, discussing bribery in Kyrgyzstan and the investigation into the Al-Yamamah arms deal.
-Andrew, she explained, "was referencing an investigation, subsequently closed, into alleged kickbacks a senior Saudi royal had received in exchange for the multi-year, lucrative BAE Systems contract to provide equipment and training to Saudi security forces."
-The dispatch continued: "His mother's subjects seated around the table roared their approval.
-He then went on to 'these (expletive) journalists, especially from the National Guardian [sic], who poke their noses everywhere' and (presumably) make it harder for British businessmen to do business.
-The crowd practically clapped!"
+As the United Kingdom's Special Trade Representative, Andrew travelled widely to promote British businesses.
+The United States diplomatic cables leak revealed that Tatiana Gfoeller, the United States Ambassador to Kyrgyzstan, had reported Andrew discussing bribery in Kyrgyzstan and the investigation into the Al-Yamamah arms deal.
+According to Gfoeller, he was referring to an investigation, later closed, into alleged kickbacks a senior Saudi royal was said to have received in connection with a multi‑year BAE Systems contract.
+The dispatch reported that those present, described as his mother's subjects, reacted with approval.
+It stated that he criticised journalists, particularly those from The Guardian, saying they "poke their noses everywhere", and that he claimed this made business more difficult for British companies.
+It added that the group "practically clapped".

-In May 2008, he attended a goose-hunt in Kazakhstan with President Nursultan Nazarbayev.
-In 2010, it was revealed that the President's billionaire son-in-law Timur Kulibayev paid Andrew's representatives £15 million – £3 million over the asking price – via offshore companies, for Andrew's Surrey mansion, Sunninghill Park.
-Kulibayev frequently appears in US diplomatic cables as one of the men who have accumulated millions in gas-rich Kazakhstan.
-It was later revealed that Andrew's office tried to get a crown estate property close to Kensington Palace for Kulibayev at that time.
+In May 2008, Andrew attended a goose-hunt in Kazakhstan with President Nursultan Nazarbayev.
+In 2010, it emerged that the president's son-in-law, Timur Kulibayev, had paid Andrew's representatives £15 million – £3 million above the asking price – via offshore companies, for Andrew's Surrey mansion, Sunninghill Park.
+A BBC investigation later reported that Kulibayev had financed the purchase in part through a loan from Enviro Pacific Investments, a firm which Italian prosecutors concluded had received funds linked to a 2007 bribery scheme.
+The BBC further reported that the final payments associated with the alleged scheme occurred only weeks before contracts were exchanged for Sunninghill Park, raising questions about whether Andrew may have inadvertently benefited from the proceeds of crime, and whether appropriate due-diligence checks had been carried out.
+Kulibayev denied any involvement in bribery or corruption, has not been charged, and his lawyers stated that the loan had been obtained on commercial terms and later repaid with interest.
+He frequently appeared in US diplomatic cables as one of the individuals who had accumulated significant wealth in gas-rich Kazakhstan.
+It was later reported that Andrew's office had attempted to secure a crown estate property close to Kensington Palace for Kulibayev at the time.